hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter1.md

 Read over the 2014 article from FiveThirtyEight.com entitled "Most Police Don’t Live In The Cities They Serve" [here](http://fivethirtyeight.com/datalab/most-police-dont-live-in-the-cities-they-serve/).
 Police and their relationships with citizens has been a controversial topic for many years and has come to the forefront of American culture since the events of Ferguson, Missouri mentioned in this article.

 The dataset corresponding to this article from the `fivethirtyeight` package has been loaded as a data frame with name `police_locals` and is available in the workspace.
+You can view the `police_locals` data frame as an interactive table [here](https://ismayc.github.io/Effective-Data-Storytelling-using-the-tidyverse/police_locals.html).

 *** =instructions
 - Get the names of the columns/variables in `police_locals` using the `names` function.